open-compensation-token-license/license-token-website/wikisrc/blockchain-and-diamond-tracking.md

 ## The Future of Blockchain and Diamond Tracking

 The adoption of blockchain will lead to broader industry standards, enhanced consumer engagement, and integration with technologies like IoT and AI.
 Additionally, small-scale miners stand to benefit from fair trade access and market legitimacy.
+For more on the future of blockchain, see [the future of open source with blockchain integration](https://www.license-token.com/wiki/the-future-of-open-source-with-blockchain-integration).

 ## Conclusion

 Blockchain offers a transformative opportunity in the diamond industry to overcome transparency and ethical challenges while enhancing operational efficiencies.
 By adopting this technology, the industry not only improves consumer trust but also supports an ethical and sustainable marketplace.
 For more insights, visit [De Beers' Tracr](https://www.debeersgroup.com/about-us/technology-and-innovation/our-diamond-tracking-system) and [Everledger](https://everledger.io/).
+For a deeper dive into sustainable blockchain practices, check out [sustainable blockchain practices](https://www.license-token.com/wiki/sustainable-blockchain-practices).